 Abortion and Equivocation

 The first paragraph reads, “Before you decide what is life and what is not, you must study embryology.
 Life does not occur with an explosion and a magic wand.
 It is continuously present in the form of an egg and a sperm.
 These entities are alive and anything you do to prevent their survival is abortion.”
 The article goes on to say, “Anything you do to disrupt this process is abortive by definition.”
-There are three important points I want to make here.
+There are two important points I want to make here.
 First, this seems to suggest that one must be a professional, or at least have done specialized study, to be able to discern between life and non-life.
 This presents a kind of elitist mentality – “Trust me; I’m the professional; I know what I’m talking about.”
 While studying embryology is certainly helpful in the study of life, one does not need to be an expert in this area in order to know what abortion is and whether or not it’s moral.
-Secondly, there is an equivocation of life and abortion.
+Second, there is an equivocation of life and abortion.
 While the egg/sperm may be alive, at least in some sense, that does not mean the egg/sperm have personhood.
 For instance, I am made up of cells, and I am alive, but my cells live and die all the time.
 I am not an egg/sperm, nor are you, even though an egg/sperm marked the beginning of our development, providing us with DNA from our parents.
 When we speak of abortion, we are of course speaking of the abortion of a human being, which we recognize as having value and dignity because of their humanity.
 They are not an egg; they are not a sperm; they are not a clump of cells; they are not a germ; they are not an it.
 To speak of an egg/sperm dying as being abortive is to introduce ambiguity into the discussion, thereby confusing the real issue at hand.